Kirk Merrington Primary School

 • Review: the support and progress

-For some concerns, we may discuss the involvement of specialist support, for example, Education Psychology or Occupational Therapy.
-Once again, it is important to understand that the involvement of professionals does not always seek to ‘label’ or ‘diagnose’ children but to seek advice or strategies to help them to reach their full potential.
-As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes and provision to meet those needs.
-Parents/carers and child/young person views are integral to this process.
+For some concerns we may discuss the involvement of specialist support, as outlined above.
+It is important to understand that the involvement of professionals does not always seek to “label” or “diagnose” children but seek advice or strategies to help them reach their full potential.

 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).

 The purpose of an EHCP is to make special educational provision to meet special educational needs of the child or young person, to secure the best possible outcomes for them across education (SEND Code of Practice p.142).
 It is a legal document that describes a child or young person’s special educational, health and social care needs.
-We currently have no EHC Plans.
+We currently have two EHC Plans.

 For further information please view or download our Accessibility Plan which can be found in the School Policies section of our website.